FAQ – Antarctica

 The Drake Passage is notorious for rough seas, and we recommend all passengers bring preventative medication aboard.
 There is a doctor on each ship and sea sickness medication can be acquired if needed during the voyage.

 You can purchase Dramamine in Ushuaia, however there are some medications not available in Argentina.
 We recommend you consult your doctor before leaving home to secure medication, as some require prescriptions.

 What type of insurance do I need?

 All passengers are required to have travel insurance, which covers medical evacuation / repatriation.
 We also recommend purchasing trip cancellation insurance to cover you in case of unforeseen circumstances.
 Different ship operators have different insurance requirements, so we can help guide you once you choose your trip.
 We work with a number of insurance agents and can help find a good insurance fit for you.
 Due to the COVID-19 pandemic, many travel insurance policies have changed so it’s important to check coverage carefully.

 The daily goal aboard expedition vessels is two excursions per day, depending on weather and ice conditions.
 Excursions can be land visits to go for a hike, zodiac cruises through bays to observe ice and wildlife or station visits.
-Excursions range from 1-3 hours.
+Each excursion ranges from 1-3 hours.
 All activities in Antarctica are dependent on weather and wind conditions.
 Expedition teams have various plans each day to accommodate activities during challenging weather systems.

 Are there restrictions ashore in Antarctica?

 We work only with International Association of Antarctic Tour Operators (IAATO), which governs and protects Antarctica.
 In some landing sites, the number of people allowed onshore limited to 100 or even 50 people.
 Larger ships tend to offer zodiac cruises in these areas so that passengers get the most time off the ship.